iworks/simple-seo-improvements/readme.txt

 Project maintained on github at [iworks/simple-seo-improvements](https://github.com/iworks/simple-seo-improvements).

+= 2.2.5 (2025-03-11) =
+* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.8.
+* Too aggressive sanitation has been fixed.
+Props for [Gabi](https://infoblogerka.pl/). [#12](https://github.com/iworks/simple-seo-improvements/issues/12).

 = 2.2.4 (2025-03-09) =
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.7.
 * Too aggressive sanitation has been fixed.
 Props for [Gabi](https://infoblogerka.pl/). [#12](https://github.com/iworks/simple-seo-improvements/issues/12).
-* Update plugin from GitHub releases has been improved.
+* Updating plugin from GitHub releases has been improved.

 = 2.2.3 (2025-02-22) =
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.6.